×

 Presbyterian Leadership Award

-• Granted to outstanding candidates who are active members of a PC(USA) church, who show significant promise for ministry
+• Awarded after admissions to outstanding candidates who are active members of a PC(USA) church and show significant promise for ministry

 • Covers the full cost of tuition plus $8,000 per academic year